 Step 5: Paint the Walls!

 Paint the walls of the dollhouse by using either a foam brush or a mini paint roller.
-The mini paint roller can go a bit faster, but the most important thing is you get the finish that you desire.
+The mini paint roller can go a bit faster, but it’s not ideal for hard-to-reach spaces.
+The most important thing is you get the finish that you desire.

 Be sure you allow the walls to fully dry and set for several hours.

 If you primed or applied a base coat in step 3, you may not need to sand and apply a second or third coat of paint.
 However, it depends on the brand of paint you are using and the desired finish you want.

 If you decide that you need another coat of paint, simply repeat steps 4 and 5.
 The basic rule is you should always sand between coats of paint.
 This will give you the smoothest and most professional-looking result.